SZA Poses In A Bikini While Standing On A Tree For Earth Day Instagram Post

 For the bottom half of the bikini, SZA decided to stick with the string theme.
 The small strings from the set were shown wrapped under SZA’s waist, revealing her fit lower body.
 Her muscles are protruding out as the bikini is low-cut and shows off her entire stomach.
 The bikini also exposes SZA’s toned legs, which appear to be glowing in the photo op.

 SZA decided to accessorize the look to create more of a relaxed attire.
-She added dark blue and white sneakers to the bikini in order to stand on the tree.
+She added dark blue-and-white sneakers to the bikini in order to stand on the tree.
 The “Broken Clocks” artist also wore tribal print socks to pair with her low top shoes.
 For jewelry, SZA opted to only add a gold chain necklace.
 Her signature big, curly hair is parted to the center and stop at her shoulders.
 Although her face isn’t the focal point of the photo, SZA also appears to be wearing lip gloss for her Instagram post.

 SZA tagged celebrity photographer Blair Caldwell for the stunning outdoorsy photo.
 In her caption, the recent Rolling Stone cover girl also teased she would be speaking to a “special guest” on Instagram live in celebration of Earth Day.
 While she didn’t share who the guest would be, her fans were more focused on her steamy look and went to her comments section to express their admiration.